JohnWagner/Zoom-Transcript-Fixer/README.md

 * pathlib for file and directory interactions
 * docx for exporting word docs (.docx)
 * tqdm for progress bar for main loop
-* ipyfilechooser for browsing to file path (same for below two)
+* ipyfilechooser for browsing to file path
+* ipywidgets for prompting user input on output formats

 Note this code was designed and built on Windows 10.
 I have no reason to believe it would not be executable on Mac or Linux, but there may be unforseen issues when doing so.